Reporting at the end of each financial year is a requirement for agencies as defined by the Financial Management Act 2006.

 - other financial disclosures (in addition to the financial statements)

-- Treasurer’s Instruction 104C: Annual Reporting 2021-22 Exemption is included in the Financial Administration Bookcase published in March 2022.
-It provides temporary exemption from specific components of Treasurer’s Instruction 903: Agency Annual Report to allow accountable authorities to focus on key elements required to be reported in annual reports under sections 61 and 62 of the Financial Management Act 2006.
+Treasurer’s Instruction 104C: Annual Reporting 2022-23 Exemption will be included in the Financial Administration Bookcase published in June 2023with temporary exemption from specific components of Treasurer’s Instruction 903: Agency Annual Report.
+This allows accountable authorities to focus on key elements required to be reported in annual reports under sections 61 and 62 of the Financial Management Act 2006.

 Occupational safety, health and injury management

-Further information on complying with this reporting requirement, including calculation and reporting of performance measures:
+Further information on complying with this reporting requirement, including calculation and reporting of performance measures, is online.

 Board and committee remuneration

-Agencies are required to report individual and aggregate costs of remunerating members of government boards and committees as defined in Premier’s Circular 2021/18: State Government Boards and Committees.
+Agencies are required to report individual and aggregate costs of remunerating members of government boards and committees as defined in State Government Boards and Committees - Premier's Circular 2022/02

 Include members of government boards and committees who are government employees.
-If they are ineligible for remuneration, as defined in Premier’s Circular 2021/18: State Government Boards and Committees, remuneration is listed as zero.
+If they are ineligible for remuneration, as defined in Premier's Circular 2022/02, remuneration is listed as zero.

 Below is an example table to report on remuneration for each board and committee member.
 Consideration can also be given to listing separate information relating to member payments, for example other benefits and allowances.